ExpDev07/coronavirus-tracker-api/README.md

 All requests must be made to the base url: ``https://coronavirus-tracker-api.herokuapp.com/v2/`` (e.g: https://coronavirus-tracker-api.herokuapp.com/v2/locations).
 You can try them out in your browser to further inspect responses.

+**Note:** The "latest" data  may differ between the legacy API (v1) and v2, although only by a tiny amount.
+The second version (v2) is more accurate.

 ### Getting latest amount of total confirmed cases, deaths, and recoveries.
 ```http
 GET /v2/latest